 Finish by stirring in a half a cup of ice water and then pour into jars.
 Leave out on the counter to cool.
 Voila!
 Homemade air fresheners with your signature scents.

 If you like the idea of having an air freshener that sits out on your countertop, but you’re opposed to the use of gelatin, try a baking soda-based alternative.

-Combine a half a cup of baking soda with eight to 10 drops of essential oil in an eight-ounce Mason jar.
+Combine half a cup of baking soda with eight to 10 drops of essential oil in an 8-ounce Mason jar.
 Punch holes in the Mason jar lid or line the top of the jar with decorative paper and screw the Mason ring — without the lid — over it.
 Poke tiny holes in the paper with a needle and you have a vegan equivalent to the gel fresheners mentioned above.

 The same recipe can work as a carpet deodorizer, as well.

-For a quick but potent fix, boil sliced fruit and herbs or spices on the stove for a couple of hours before guests arrive for a visit.
+For a quick but potent fix, simmer sliced fruit and herbs or spices on the stove for a couple of hours before guests arrive for a visit.
 The combination fills the house with wonderful smells that greet guests at the door.

 Some of my favorite scent combinations are lemon and rosemary, grapefruit and lavender, and orange and vanilla.
 You can change the scents up with the season, too.
 I can only imagine how amazing orange, cinnamon, and clove would smell around Christmas.